botify-hq/developers-docs/api_docs/markdowns/api/introduction.md

 - ... and more

 #### Data Aggregation
-The Botify API isn't working in a way where you would ask for a specific chart.
+The Botify API isn't working in a way where you would request a specific chart.
 Instead you'll use **[[BQL;bql]]** (Botify Query Language) to perform aggregations and filters on analyzed URLs.
-It means that **it's much more powerful** because you are able to **compute any metric and chart you want** including some that aren't in the Botify interface.
+It means that **it's much more powerful** because you are able to **compute any metric and generate any chart you want** including some that aren't in the Botify interface.

-## Ongoing
+## Coming soon
-- Allow to get **daily logs data** (from Botify Log Analyzer)
+- Allow to get **daily search engine crawl and organic visits data from the logs** (from Botify Log Analyzer)
-- Launch crawls
+- Allow to launch Botify Analytics crawls
 - SDKs for other languages

 ## Demo
 You can find a little demo of the API [there](https://jsfiddle.net/8k20pbua/12/).
-But the best API demo you can have is the **Botify Analytics Application**, as it is using the API to display/modify (almost) every thing.
+But the best API demo is the **Botify Analytics Application** itself, as it is using the API to display/modify (almost) everything.